I. Identity and contact details of the data controller

 1. Scope of the processing of personal data

-By using Google Analytics, we analyze, among other things, the origin of visitors, the time they spend on individual pages and the use of search engines.
-This allows us to better monitor the success of advertising campaigns.
-It also enables us to evaluate the use of our online presence in order to compile reports on your activities and to use other Google services associated with the use of our online presence and the internet.
+It also enables us to evaluate the use of our online presence in order to compile reports on your activities and to use other Google services associated with the use of our online presence and the Internet.

-Google sets cookies on your terminal device.
-During the visit, user behavior is recorded in the form of “events”.
-This allows personal data to be stored and analyzed, including:
+During your visit, user behavior is recorded in the form of “events”.

 • First visit to the website